-A pastry chef or pâtissier is a station chef in a professional kitchen, skilled in the making of pastries, desserts, breads and other baked goods.
-They are employed in large hotels, bistros, restaurants, bakeries, and some cafés.
+A pastry chef is someone who is schooled and skilled in the making of pastries, desserts, bread and other baked goods.
+Some pastry items may include cakes, cookies, cupcakes, pies, tortes and ice cream.
+Pastry chefs are employed in large hotels, bistros, restaurants, bakeries, and some cafés.

 What does a Pastry Chef do?

-Pastry chefs create pies, candies, chocolates, cookies, cakes, ice cream, custards and breads.
-They not only create desserts, but also order ingredients, keep inventory, deal with wholesalers, develop new recipes and provide input on menu-planning.
+Pastry chefs create pies, candies, chocolates, cookies, cakes, ice cream, custards and bread.
+They not only create desserts but also order ingredients, keep inventory, deal with wholesalers, develop new recipes and provide input on menu-planning.
 The job demands abundant testing and sampling of new creations, which can be both rewarding and delicious.
 Nearly every restaurant, cafe, market and grocery store chain sells sweets and there is no doubt that people will always have a sweet tooth.

-Some responsibilites of a Pastry Chef:
+Some responsibilities of a Pastry Chef: